 To trademark a brand name, the cost to trademark is between $275 and $325 for the filing fees.
 Additionally, you’ll pay applicable attorney fees, potential state fees of $100-$200, and maintenance fees in the future as the trademark cost.

 Trademarking a brand name is the same as trademarking a business name.
 The terms are interchangeable because your business is your brand and your brand is your business.
 That’s why it’s essential here as well that you should find out how much does it cost to trademark a name and other necessary information about the trademark price.

 Another Important Trademark Cost: Trademark Maintenance Fees

 To keep your trademark alive, you will have to pay trademark maintenance fees.
-It’s currently $100 at year 5 and then an additional $500 at year 10 and every 10 years after.
+It’s currently $100 in year 5 and then an additional $500 in year 10 and every 10 years after.

 At year 5, you have to file out what’s called a Declaration of Use of Mark in Commerce, also known as Section 8 and pay the $100 fee as the trademark cost for ensuring that your trademark stays with you.